danielxf007/SimpleBlockchain/README.md

 This program is a simple simulation of a blockchain, you can interact with it using console commands

+If you want to make transaction, you must initialize the system

+Do not delete the file name.txt in data, it is used to create random wallets

 ## Commands:

 ![alt text](./images/commands.png)